Top 10 Handmade Artisan Papers Brands

 Anhui Jingxian Hongxing Xuan Paper Co., Ltd.

-Anhui Jingxian Hongxing Xuan Paper Co., Ltd., established in 1951 in Jing County, Xuancheng, Anhui Province—the birthplace of Xuan paper—is China's most authoritative and prestigious producer of traditional Xuan paper (宣纸), designated as a National Intangible Cultural Heritage craft.
-With estimated annual revenue of approximately $15M and several hundred employees, Hongxing operates a dedicated qingtan (blue sandalwood/Pteroceltis tatarinowii) bark plantation base and a large-scale industrial park, ensuring complete control over its unique raw material supply chain.
-Xuan paper, known as the "King of Papers" and "Paper of a Thousand Years," is an essential medium for traditional Chinese calligraphy and ink wash painting, prized for its unmatched ink absorption, color retention, tensile strength, and archival durability exceeding 1,000 years.
-Hongxing is the undisputed industry standard-bearer, supplying Xuan paper to national museums, art academies, government institutions, and master calligraphers and painters across China.
-The company exports to 15-20+ countries, primarily serving the global Chinese art diaspora and Asian art markets.
-With state-linked heritage backing and UNESCO-recognized craftsmanship, Hongxing holds a virtually unassailable position as the definitive Xuan paper brand.
+Anhui Jingxian Hongxing Xuan Paper Co., Ltd., established in 1951 in Jing County, Xuancheng, Anhui Province - the undisputed birthplace of Xuan paper - is China's most authoritative and prestigious producer of traditional Xuan paper, designated as a National Intangible Cultural Heritage with UNESCO-recognized craftsmanship.
+With estimated annual revenue of approximately 15 million USD and several hundred employees, Hongxing operates a dedicated qingtan (Pteroceltis tatarinowii) bark plantation base and a large-scale industrial park, ensuring complete vertical control over its unique raw material supply chain from plantation to finished paper.
+Xuan paper, known as the King of Papers and Paper of a Thousand Years, is the essential medium for traditional Chinese calligraphy and ink wash painting, prized for its unmatched ink absorption, color retention, tensile strength, and scientifically validated archival durability exceeding 1,000 years.
+Hongxing is the undisputed industry standard-bearer, supplying Xuan paper to national museums, prestigious art academies, government institutions, and master calligraphers and painters across China.
+The Red Star brand is synonymous with the highest-grade Xuan paper, commanding premium prices and recognition as a Chinese Time-Honored Brand.
+The company exports to 15-20+ countries, primarily serving the global Chinese art diaspora, Asian art markets, and international museums specializing in East Asian art conservation

 Brand